Camilla Parker Bowles Should Never Be Queen, According To UK Residents

 New Zealand and its Prime Minister Jacinda Ardern have not been quiet when it comes to their Republican ideas.
 Many believe it is time for New Zealand to have a homegrown head of state instead of King Charles.

 More than half of Canadians are not interested in having Charles as their King, either.
 And a new poll recently revealed that many believed the royals to be nothing more than celebrities.
-Half of the respondents said that once Queen Elizabeth is gone Canada should cut its ties with the monarchy completely.
+Half of the respondents said that once Queen Elizabeth is gone, Canada should cut its ties with the monarchy completely.

 Prince Charles and Camilla Parker Bowles have not commented on the latest polls wanting Prince William to take the crown.